How to Avoid Collecting Clutter this Holiday Season.

 Extend this tip further by giving your time and volunteering at your local homeless shelter or at another charitable organization that is meaningful to you.
-I like to use the following websites to find volunteer opportunities and connect with important charitable organizations that are doing amazing work in my community and surrounding communities: VolunteerMatch, Points of Light’s Hands on Network and Just Serve.
+I like to use the following websites to find volunteer opportunities and connect with important charitable organizations that are doing amazing work in my community and surrounding communities: VolunteerMatch, Points of Light’s Hands-on Network and Just Serve.

 Tip 4–Remember, less is more

-Yes, this tip is key to remember during holiday shopping season.
+Yes, this tip is key to remember during the holiday shopping season.
 Less really is more.
 Think of all the gifts you’ve received in your life that you didn’t really want or need, that later became clutter.
-Forget the impulse buys and enticing trinkets decked along the cash wrap.
-Often times these type of gifts are just plain junk–totally useless.
+Forget the impulse buys and enticing trinkets decked along with the cash wrap.
+Often times these types of gifts are just plain junk–totally useless.
 They become clutter in your loved ones’ homes or end up in the garbage, giveaway pile or yard sale.
 Over the years as a professional organizer, I’ve learned to ask my loved ones directly what they actually want or need.
 That way I can purchase something truly meaningful or useful.

 Now, I hereby declare that you are ready to brave the holiday shopping crowds.
 Go on, grab your favorite coffee tumbler, bundle up and tackle that holiday to-do list.

-Still feeling overwhelmed by all the holiday deals out there?
+Still, feeling overwhelmed by all the holiday deals out there?
 Worry not!